Max Stuart: Campaigns against death sentence

 It has been suggested that in Black and White, a 2002 film of the case, the role of Murdoch was magnified, and the part of his editor, Rivett, was minimised.
-However, it was noted in the Royal Commission that Murdoch wrote editorials, headlines and posters for the campaign.
+However, it was noted in the Royal Commission that Murdoch wrote editorials, headlines and posters for the campaign and paid for costs of the investifation, including airfares.
 Murdoch himself believed Stuart guilty: "There's no doubt that Stuart didn't get a totally fair trial.
 Although it's probable that he was guilty, I thought this at the time.
 In those days – although less so now – I was very much against the death penalty."
 Bruce Page, Murdoch's biographer, said the case was pivotal in his career.
 "It was the very brief period of Rupert's radicalism, which was a very good thing for Stuart, as it got him out of the hangman's noose.
 Murdoch galloped into action, but it was a bad fight for him.
 The truth is it scared him off from ever taking on governments again.
 He reverted to his father's pattern of toeing the line."

 Stuart says of Murdoch that "He done a good one in my case" and also, "He wanted the truth, you know.
 I could see him out in the court.
 I was with the policemen; my lawyer told me it was him."

 Imprisonment

 Stuart was released on parole in 1973.
 He was then in and out of jail for breaking provisions of his parole that banned consumption of alcohol until 1984, when he was paroled from Adelaide's Yatala Labour Prison for the sixth and final time.
 During his time at Yatala Prison, Stuart learned proper English, became literate, began painting in watercolours and acquired other work skills.
+When visiting him in 1972, journalist Stewart Cockburn asked him to sign a piece of paper, Stuart wrote, "I can write very good now."
+Cockburn pasted that note into his copy of Inglis' The Stuart Case.
 In between being returned to prison a number of times for breaches of his parole between 1974 and 1984, he married and settled at Santa Teresa, a Catholic mission south-east of Alice Springs.